Rumble in the Bronx: Critical response

 Roger Ebert gave the film a positive review, rating it 3 out of 4 stars.
 His review for the Chicago Sun-Times stated:

 Any attempt to defend this movie on rational grounds is futile.
 Don't tell me about the plot and the dialogue.
 Don't dwell on the acting.
 The whole point is Jackie Chan – and, like Astaire and Rogers, he does what he does better than anybody.
 There is a physical confidence, a grace, an elegance to the way he moves.
 There is humor to the choreography of the fights (which are never too gruesome).
 He's having fun.
 If we allow ourselves to get in the right frame of mind, so are we.

 Nate Jones in The Daily Utah Chronicle rated the film 3 1/2 stars.
 He described Chan as "the biggest action hero in the world" like a cross between Bruce Lee, Bruce Willis, Charlie Chaplin, and Harrison Ford, and said Chan "has brought the Kung-Fu action picture" genre "roaring back to life" in American pop culture.
 He praised the action choreography as "a masterfully seamless wave, proving that acting and fighting can coexist, if they're in the hands of a virtuoso."
 However, he criticized the English dubbing.

 In a 1995 review for the Hong Kong Film Critics Society, Stephen Teo panned the film as "at best, an average Jackie Chan picture."
 He noted that despite the final hovercraft set piece, the action "is offset by the comedy underpinnings of the thin plot."
 In 1996, Asiaweek placed Rumble in the Bronx in its list of best films for that year.

-The film was featured in a 2015 video essay by Every Frame A Painting, calling attention to the fact that the movie was shot in Vancouver despite being set in the Bronx, where no mountain ranges are visible.